 Any manager you choose needs to make decisions based on a rigorous and clearly defined process – a process that you fully understand.
 You need to get to know their approach, their allocation discipline, and the rules they use for selling stocks (not just buying).
 And your manager’s approach should match your risk tolerance.

 All of that is fairly easy to figure out.
-We provide all of those details on a summary page for each of our more than 140 models, as well as their Risk Ratings.
+We provide all of those details on a summary page for each portfolio, as well as their Risk Ratings.

 Pick a consistent manager who has integrity

 The manager you choose should “stick to the plan”.
 Your manager should be generally consistent with his or her approach, cap bias, the number of transactions typically done over a certain period, and other key aspects of his or her strategy as its defined on the model page.
 Keep in mind, this type of rigidity is not going to necessarily result in higher returns.
 Some flexibility can be expected if you choose a very active manager, for example.
 But in general, you should know exactly what will you get at the time of subscribing.

 It’s almost certainly a very bad idea to put a large percentage of your assets in the hands of a single manager whose model is not diversified.
 You can, however, choose from multiple managers with differing strategies and sector expertise.
 No matter whom you choose and in what combination, it’s best if your manager has a clearly defined allocation discipline and sticks to it.
 You can find those details for every Covestor model, right on the model page.

 Active management can in some circumstances help you outperform the broad indexes.
 But you should not have to pay excessively high fees for this service.
 You can choose from many different active managers at Covestor, many with annual fees as low as 0.5% of assets invested.
 There’s no reward for overpaying.